panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 const { identifier1, identifier2, ..., identifierN } = expression;
 ```

-Where `identifier1`, ..., `identifierN` are names of properties to access and `expression` should evaluate to an object.
+Where `identifier1`, ..., `identifierN` are names of properties to access, and `expression` should evaluate to an object.
 After the destructuring, the variables `identifier1`, ..., `identifierN` contain corresponding properties values.

 Let's take a look again at the example from the first section, where 2 properties are extracted: